guilimberg/guilimberg.github.io/_pages/cv.md

 {% include base_path %}

+PDF: <a href="/files/paper1.pdf">ok</a>

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.A. in Physics and Astrophysics, Harvard University, 2013
-* M.S. in Jekyll, GitHub University, 2014
+<> * M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D. in Astronomy and Astrophysics, Harvard University, 2023 (expected)

 Work experience
 ======